-- "Business Hours" are 8AM-6PM Monday through Friday Pacific Time. - "Business Days" are Monday through Friday excluding US and UK national and banking holidays. - An "Incident" is an occurrence during which end users' use Subscriber's services is adversely impacted. - A "Severity 1 Incident" is an incident resulting in a major service outage requiring Subscriber to redirect all traffic from Fastly to another CDN. - A "Severity 2 Incident" is an incident resulting in minor or intermittent outage not requiring Subscriber to redirect traffic to another CDN. - "Fastly Control" means elements entirely under Fastly's control and not a consequence of (a) Subscriber hardware or software failures, (b) Subscriber or end user connectivity issues, (c) Subscriber operator errors, (d) Subscriber traffic amounts that exceed Subscriber's Permitted Utilization as defined in the Terms and Conditions, (e) corrupted Subscriber content, (f) acts of god (any) or war, or earthquakes, or terrorist actions.
+- "Business Hours" are 8AM-6PM during a Business Day in California, New York, London, or Tokyo. - "Business Days" are Monday through Friday, excluding any day that is simultaneously a US, UK, and Japanese national or banking holiday. - An "Incident" is an occurrence during which end users' use of Subscriber's services is adversely impacted. - A "Severity 1 Incident" is an incident resulting in a major service outage requiring Subscriber to redirect all traffic from Fastly to another CDN. - A "Severity 2 Incident" is an incident resulting in minor or intermittent outage not requiring Subscriber to redirect traffic to another CDN. - "Fastly Control" means elements entirely under Fastly's control and not a consequence of (a) a Subscriber's hardware or software failures, (b) a Subscriber's or end user's connectivity issues, (c) Subscriber operator errors, (d) Subscriber traffic amounts that exceed a Subscriber's Permitted Utilization as defined in the Terms and Conditions, (e) corrupted Subscriber content, (f) acts of god (any) or war, or earthquakes, or terrorist actions.